 Why we love paddling on Lake Louise

 This is the iconic place to paddle.
 Everyone wants to say they’ve paddled here, and there’s something so Canadian about paddling in a bright red canoe on Lake Louise.
 It’s also quite a big lake, so there’s plenty of space to explore.
-It’s by

 The crowds are out of control here, it’s super expensive and you might have to wait for a long time before you can get a boat.
+(We were told that when they opened, the canoes sold out in 28 minutes while we were there in early July, 2020, and the wait was 1.5 hours after that.

 Oh and by the way, if you want the bright turquoise colour, you’ll have to wait until a little later in the season.
 Late July and August to be safe!
+Earlier on in the season it’s very clear.

 When is the best time of year to go Canoeing in Banff?